 Frequently Asked Questions (FAQ)

-Neuraminidase inhibitors drug market size was over USD 2.9 billion in 2024 and is anticipated to exceed USD 5.1 billion by the end of 2034, witnessing over 6.4% CAGR during the forecast period i.e., between 2025-2034.
+Neuraminidase inhibitors drug market size was valued at USD 5.1 billion in 2025 and is projected to reach USD 9.7 billion by the end of 2035, rising at a CAGR of 6.8% during the forecast period, i.e., 2026-2035.

 The major players in the market are F. Hoffmann-La Roche AG, GlaxoSmithKline plc, Daiichi Sankyo Co., Ltd., BioCryst Pharmaceuticals Inc., Shionogi & Co., Ltd., Gilead Sciences, Inc., Cipla Ltd., Sanofi, Hetero Drugs Ltd., Toyama Chemical Co., Ltd., Pfizer Inc., Biota Pharmaceuticals Inc., Glenmark Pharmaceuticals, Daewoong Pharmaceutical Co., Dr. Reddy’s Laboratories, Sun Pharmaceutical Industries, Yungjin Pharm, Pharmaniaga Berhad, Novartis AG, Takeda Pharmaceutical Co.